TRANSFORMERS II – CHANGING THE HEALTH SYSTEM FOR BETTER

 This session outlined the rationale and evidence that lies behind the need to engage and empower people and communities within integrated care systems as a means to achieving better health outcomes.
 By drawing on international experiences, the session examined the range of tools and practical approaches that can be used to enable people to live well.

 SESSION 3: HEALTHY TOWNS AND PLACE BASED CARE

 This session outlined how to support healthier communities through new, multipartner, approaches to care with a focus on preventative and place based population health.
 It drew upon international experiences to examine the Healthy Town movement and methods/approaches that have been used to develop place-based care that maximises the assets within a local community to support health and wellbeing.

 SESSION 4: FRAILTY, INTERMEDIATE CARE AND COMPLEX CONDITIONS

-This session will examine international best practice in the management of people with complex care needs in community settings, with a focus on approaches to intermediate and transitional care including step-up, step-down models, and to people with severe and complex mental health conditions.
+This session examined international best practice in the management of people with complex care needs in community settings, with a focus on approaches to intermediate and transitional care including step-up, step-down models, and to people with severe and complex mental health conditions.
 A specific focus will be on how to deal with seasonal surges and winter pressures.

 SESSION 5: RE-ORIENTING THE MODEL OF CARE

-This session will provide an understanding of international trends in the re-orientation of care models to promote integrated care and population health.
+This session provided an understanding of international trends in the re-orientation of care models to promote integrated care and population health.
 It will examine international and domestic strategies in the creation of patient-centred medical homes and accountable care systems drawing on case examples and learning from the USA and Europe.

 Find out more information here